 Comparing systems: WiFi, BLE, and Cameras

-There are several pros and cons for every type of queue management tool, but there are two major ones that airports must deal with:
+There are several pros and cons for every type of airport queue management tool and systems, but there are two major ones that airports must deal with:

 - Expensive camera tracking systems required to generate accurate flow maps with single purpose